 Back to All Events

-Sexual Health in Women: How Cultural Differences Impact Care - Sameena Rahman, MD
+Sexual Health in Women: How Cultural Differences Impact Care - Sameena Rahman, MD, FACOG, MSCP, IF

 Dr. Sameena Rahman examines the role of cultural differences in women’s sexual health care.
 This session highlights strategies to deliver inclusive, culturally sensitive care and improve outcomes for diverse patient populations.